onecommons/unfurl/docs/extensions.rst

 * add "discover", "default", "dependent", "virtual", and "protected" directives
 * add "default_for" keyword to relationship templates
 * add "defaults" section to interface definitions
+* add "requirements" keyword to interface definitions
 * add "types" section to the service template can contain any entity type definition.
 * add "when" keyword to "imports" to allow conditional imports
 * add "decorators" section for rule-based enhancements of node templates
 * add "requirements" section to node_filters
+* allow "root" as alias for ``substitution_mappings``
+* add "node" keyword to substitution_mappings section

 Not yet implemented
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^